pi-apps/PiOS/README.md

 # Pi Open Source (PiOS)
-To view a list of open source Pi applications navigate to the [PiOS App List](/list.md)
+To view a list of open source Pi applications and libraries navigate to the [PiOS App List](/list.md)

 To learn more about Pi Open Source and how to utilize it continue reading